We’re committed to leaving an attainable, connected, and green legacy for Decatur.

 In 2018 the Decatur community came together to chart a future for the 77 acre, former United Methodist Children’s Home property, now known as Legacy Park.
 The result was an ambitious vision incorporating affordable housing, the arts, community gathering spaces, recreation, natural conservation, and more.

 Mirroring the City of Atlanta’s relationship with the Piedmont Park Conservancy, Decatur’s City Commission has since unanimously approved an agreement with Legacy Decatur to manage ongoing operations at the park.
-This includes implementation of the property’s long-term master plan, though any substantive proposals or projects that emerge will continue to require Commission approval on a case-by-case basis.
+This includes implementation of the property’s long-term master plan, with substantive proposals or projects continuing to require Commission approval on a case-by-case basis.

 Decatur’s a community two centuries in the making.
 That’s something to celebrate.